meldefern/Sparta-Core-Project-1/README.md

 ## What i found difficult

 ### Timer Implementation
-After I decided against the bootstrap approach, The first difficulties I faced was in implementing a timer.
+After I decided against the bootstrap approach, the first difficulty I faced was in implementing a timer.
 My acceptance criteria was to allow the user to view their time taken, so after failing to deliver a running timer, I set out calculating the elapsed time, and returning it at the end of the game.
 Mentioning the blocker in the morning stand up, I found the other members experiencing the same difficulty.
 Using our trainer's simple CodePen code, we edited it to fulfill our intentions.

 ### Using Media Queries
 When attempting to use media queries for a responsive game, I realised I had began it too close to the end of the project; I would have had little time to make changes to the consequential problems.
 If I had more time, I would have made a better attempt.
 The most straightforward advice I found to applying media queries, found [here](http://blog.sklambert.com/responsive-html5-canvas-game/), would have worked better for me had I used it in my initial build.
 The number of clickable objects in my game meant that a lot of CSS changes would have had to be made and a lot of time taken up.